 - The right outcome: I have a clear understanding of what outcome I want after asking this question, and my question clearly leads us to that outcome.
 Am I seeking broad industry information?
 A specific list of contacts?
 A particular introduction to a particular person?
 A recommended resource for more learning?
 Etc.

 This executive would have gotten much better information had he come prepared with more information, had some broad and some narrow questions, and gotten more clear on exactly what help he was hoping the person could provide.

 For example, if he had taken the extra step of researching his contact’s contacts on LinkedIn, he could have asked for specific introductions based on that research.
 He could have brought a list of the kinds of companies he’s targeting, and handed it to the person to peruse and potentially suggest contacts in those or very similar companies.
 He could have more specifically thought through his contact’s career history and domain expertise, and drilled down into narrow, tailored questions (“you know the healthcare space well, where might my technology integration experience fit best in that domain?
 Who’s doing these kinds of projects?”).
 And he could have shared his particular desired outcome (“I thought I’d reconnect with people I respect; out of this conversation, I’d love to get your insight on three target companies you think might be interesting for me to research next week”).

 Improve your questions and you’ll improve your career

-In my client’s case, improving his question-asking would have led to a much better outcome from the conversation, but also a better future relationship with his contact, who likely also felt that the meeting was unproductive.
+Improving your question-asking leads to a much better outcome from the conversation, but also a better future relationship with your contact, who also wants to feel that the time spent meeting you is productive.

 Asking great questions is a lifelong career skill that will help you across the career lifespan, from investigating possible careers to learning whether or not a company’s a good fit for you, and then once you’re inside, becoming a better contributor and leader.
 If you use this framework to think through your questions ahead of key meetings, you’ll get the help you need from others to make better progress in your career.